 AP Mode vs Repeater Mode: How To Connect Two Access Points?

 If you have two access points, you can connect them rather than connecting both to the router.
-Many access points integrate ap mode or repeater mode.
-When using ap mode, you can allow a second access point to communicate with the first access point.
+Many access points integrate AP mode or repeater mode.
+When using AP mode, you can allow a second access point to communicate with the first access point.

 This can expand the WiFi range further and only connect one access point to the router.

 Some access points can also enter repeater mode.
 This makes them extenders and will increase the WiFi range further.
 Much like a repeater, this can come at the cost of speed and bandwidth.
 This can be a temporary solution if you don’t want another access point.
-Therefore, choose wisely what is the best solution for your unique situation.

-Repeater vs Access Point: When To Choose Access Points?
+When To Choose an Access Point

 We’ve covered three options for wireless internet connection: access points, repeaters, and a bridge.

-The use of a cable from the access point to the router makes it tricky - and more expensive.
+Using a cable from the access point to the router makes it tricky - and more expensive.

+Access points are a long-term solution, not a temporary fix.
 With this information in mind, consider your venue and your resources and make a decision that best suits your needs.
-When in doubt, it is always a good idea to consult an expert or ask for information from your Internet provider.
+When in doubt, consulting with an expert is always a good idea.
+Or opt to ask for information from your Internet provider.
+Now, let’s look at when to choose a repeater instead of an access point.

 A repeater is a good option when you only need to boost the signal a little.
-Neither ap nor repeater might work if you want the same network in different buildings.
+Neither AP nor repeater might work if you want the same network in different buildings.

 In those cases, you can explore the bridge option.
 The bridge allows separate networks to communicate and work as one over a wireless connection.